 7. God will—one day—create a new world, after he brings all evil to justice (Revelation 20-21).
 Those who trust Him for their own forgiveness and for a relationship with Him will see all things righted… but that time is not now.
 Currently, we wait patiently and endure, knowing that we (who believe) are rescued and awaiting the appearing of Jesus (Titus 2:13), the only Source of mankind’s reconciliation to God.

-9. Punishment (separation from God’s Life, Love and Light in eternity) can happen only to those who reject Jesus, Who is God’s Rescuer and Healer from all evils.
-To reject His rescue is to be defiant by choosing to remain in the sickness of sin; to exercise free will to remain condemned for preferring a fallen nature and evil deeds.
-(John 3:19, 31-36)
+9. Punishment (separation from God’s Life, Love and Light in eternity) can happen only to those who reject Jesus, Who is God’s Rescuer, Healer, Restorer from all evils.
+To reject His rescue is to be defiant by choosing to remain in the sickness of working evil; to exercise free will to remain condemned for preferring a fallen nature and evil deeds (John 3:19, 31-36).
+The most ancient teachings of Christianity did not present said judgement as everlasting, conscious, physical torment, but rather, as a spiritual (inner), supernatural, (i.e. eternal: outside of space/time) negative consequence, determined/pronounced by none except God and exactly fitting or representative of one’s own deeds and choices; [In the words of C. S. Lewis, “All get what they want; they do not always like it.”]

 10. Actions to take: